JohannesTheo/multi_object_datasets_torch/README.md

 ## Bibtex

-If you use one of these datasets in your work, please cite the original authors as follows (we only changed the *howpublished* url):
+If you use one of these datasets in your work, please cite the original authors as follows:

 ```
 @misc{multiobjectdatasets19,